pipecraft/pipes/tutorial/main_pipes_glossary.md

 ---

 **OrderValidationPipe** - Validates that items supplied by the input pipe maintain the ordering specified in a given Comparator.

+**QueuePipe** - A synchronous pipe actively fetching items from the upstream pipe, storing in a queue, and making them available to the caller.
+Producer side is handled by a new, dedicated thread, while consuming is performed by the caller's thread (the thread calling start() and pull() on this pipe).
+The pipe breaks the flow into two parts, each handled by a different thread.
+For better throughput, consider using LockFreeBlockingQueue as the queue implementation.

 ###Combiner Pipes
 **AsyncUnionPipe** - An async pipe producing items from all given async input pipes.
 This is only a flow structural change, allowing to "collapse" a few pipes into a single one.
 The items are unchanged.
 This is useful when we need to pass outputs of different async pipes to another pipe, but that pipe accepts a single async pipe.